2013 Scientific Research and Experimental Development tax credit claim

 Areas of research performed this year - Two pieces of software are being crafted;

-A) In the area of object and sequence recognition from multi-sensor senses producing graduated and discrete (symbolic) stimulus readings using a hierarchy of binons.
+A) In the area of object and sequence recognition from multi-sensor senses producing graduated (ratio scale) and discrete (symbolic / nominal) stimulus readings using a hierarchy of binons.
 Each new version of this software is then integrated into B.

 B) In the area of short term and long term memory, learning, thinking and a hierarchical action habit structure.